Also known as: Minecraft: Bedrock Edition

 A note on configuring the skin selection screen.

-A ton of debugging material (and code that disabled the sections) is released on every build of the game.
-Almost every single option does not work in retail builds.
+A ton of debugging material is released on every build of the game.
+Almost every single option does not work in retail builds which also hides their sections.

 List all these options.